apetrone11235/angela-petrone.github.io/_posts/2019-01-30-Bryce Harper.md

 ![]({{site.baseurl}}/img/PhilliesCode3.png)

 Just looking at this equation, I felt that it made intuitive sense with its intercept at 81.
-To confrim this, I looked at Phillies' wins over time
+To confirm this, I looked at Phillies' wins over time

 ![]({{site.baseurl}}/img/Phillies Wins Over Time.png)